 Raspberry Brownie Bites

-Hello there!
-Happy Monday, happy second week of February, happy almost Valentine’s Day!
-I hadn’t really planned on making any recipes specifically for Valentine’s Day this year.
 These Raspberry Brownie Bites just sort of happened, and as I was photographing them over the weekend I couldn’t get over how much they looked like a Valentine’s Day treat.
-I decided I’d better share them with you as soon as possible in case you want to make some for your Valentine’s celebrations!
+I decided I’d better share them with you as soon as possible in case you need some fudgy chocolatey goodness in your life.

 I created this recipe for a couple of reasons.
 First, we had dinner at our friends’ house over the weekend, and I was in charge of bringing dessert.
 Risk taker that I am (ha!)
 I thought I’d take advantage of the opportunity to test a new recipe.
 Lucky for me these brownie bites were a hit!